Mitiaj/Easy-Sprites/README.md

 $hover: false //bool
 ```

-By default sprite images is enabled for pseudo elements
+By default sprite images is enabled to use with pseudo classes/elements

 ```scss
 $pseudo: true //bool